briansunter/graph/site/src/content/logseq/gpt3-chinese-language-tutor.md

 ```
 This is a conversation between a student and chat bot that teaches mandarin Chinese to English speakers:
 Teacher: hello, how can I answer your chinese questions?
-Student: What are some vocabulary and phases I should k related to AI?
+Student: What are some vocabulary and phases I should know related to AI?
 Teacher:
 ```

-There is a lot of vocabulary related to AI in Chinese, but some of the most important words to k are:
+There is a lot of vocabulary related to AI in Chinese, but some of the most important words to know are:

 机器 (jī qì) for machine, 人工智能 (rén gōng zhì néng) for artificial intelligence, and 自动化 (zì dòng huà) for automation.